darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 # module controls

 metadata entry fields
 : A separate field is displayed for each metadata item.
 Hold Ctrl while scrolling with your mouse to increase the height of a field.
 Press Ctrl+Enter to insert a new line.
 Press Enter to apply any text entered in the current metadata field to the selected images.
+Double-click on a field's label to delete the contents of that field.

 apply
 : Apply new settings, from the metadata entry fields, to the selected images.